NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandProgrammeImplementationGuides/backup/guides/National-Pathology-Programme/Home/Helpandsupport/Glossary.page.md

             <td>Any healthcare worker responsible for the care of patients.</td>
         </tr>
         <tr>
-            <td>HL7</td>
+            <td>HL7 International</td>
-            <td>Health Level 7</td>
+            <td>Health Level 7 International</td>
-            <td>A set of international standards that are used for the transfer of clinical and administrative data between software systems used by healthcare providers.</td>
+            <td>An organisation that provides standards relating to the exchange, integration, sharing, and retrieval of electronic healthcare information.</td>
         </tr>
         <tr>
             <td>HL7v2.x</td>
             <td>Health Level 7 v2.x</td>
-            <td>A set of related HL7 standards for electronic data exchange in healthcare environments, including pathology.</td>
+            <td>A set of standards for exchanging heathcare information electronically, developed by <b>HL7 International</b>.
+The first formal release of HL7v2 (HL7v2.0) was published in 1988.</td>
         </tr>
         <tr>
             <td>LIMS</td>